Severity

 The recall

-issued this moderate-severity CPSC recall-The recalled tents' fiberglass poles can shed fibers, posing an injury risk of skin and eye irritation..
+issued this CPSC recall-The recalled tents' fiberglass poles can shed fibers, posing an injury risk of skin and eye irritation..

 Sourced from official CPSC enforcement records.
 Verify recall #26526 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.